The Starborn Codex: Entry V

 Truths, sharpened just enough to wound.

+They spoke of imbalance as inevitability.
 Of fragments drawn naturally toward one another.

 Of what might occur if the combined power of the Starfallen were to ever fall into the hands of a single Court acting in bad faith.